AlexZadel/capstone/technical_report.md

 <p> Secondly, using candidates as the unit of analysis overlooks the dynamic relationship between any candidates in a race.
 Elections are not strictly zero-sum since turnout is a key element, but the fact is that any vote for a candidate is one against the other.
 Obviously candidates in the same election are not indepdent of one another.
 Separating candidates would in a way imply that they alone and their profile (and context) drive the number of votes they get or whether they win or lose a race.
 But that is simply not true.
 Elections are a comparison and to accurately represent that dynamic, candidates should be considered in tandem as part of a single unit: the election. </p>

 <p> Lastly, treating the question as a classification as opposed to a regression was a key factor in this decision as well.
-I will go further into that decision in the modeling section, but in my work that choice weighed significantly on how to structure the data.
 As a classification, it made more sense to classify a win or loss (as mentioned, oriented to the GOP as a win or loss) rather than a win or a loss for a particular candidate -- again due to multicollinearity concerns. </p>

 Having established what structure we want for the data, we can move to the discussion of how data was gathered and from what sources.